webplatformco/project-class-partials/prior-art.md

 Pros:
 - Separate state and inheritance chain makes it very easy to reason about
 - Can be added and removed at any time
+- Can have multiple controllers for a single class

 Problems:
 - No way to add API surface to the class, so use cases that need it involve a lot of repetitive glue code